bradyhouse/house/fiddles/aws/apps/apps-kinesis-lab.md

 Kinesis Lab
 ======

-6 Minute Lab demonstrating how to create Kinesis based app using the Cloud Formation.
-I just watched this one, and completed the steps--i.e. no elborate `play-by-play`.
+6 Minute Lab demonstrating how to create a Kinesis based app using Cloud Formation.
+I just watched this one, and completed the steps--i.e. no elaborate `play-by-play`.

 ## Video Link